 It is our policy that, as far as possible, support for students should be to address individual needs and be delivered within the mainstream classroom.
 Withdrawal should only be for a specified need for a limited time.
 Students will be re-integrated into the usual timetabling arrangements as quickly as possible.
-Students are encouraged to come voluntarily during registration periods, lunchtimes, pre-school and after school times, in order not to disrupt their normal daily timetable.
 Only in exceptional circumstances will students be exempted from the National Curriculum.

-We have a secure database available to all staff.
-This provides both up-to-date information about the learning needs of individual students and general information about specific barriers to learning.
-We have a small team of staff who support students with the behavioural and emotional support.
+We have a small team of staff who support students with SEND.
 Their role is to engage students, and ensure they are accessing the curriculum is an effective and productive manner.

 WHAT WE DO

 The SEN team provides additional strategies and support for students who have been identified as having Special Educational Needs.
 In accordance with the SEN code of Practice (2015), children identified as having additional needs require provisions to be made that are “additional to and different from” the core provision of the academy.

 Close links with feeder schools before a student starts at Prince William School.
 The SENCo visits each school in the summer term, meeting individuals and discussing transfer arrangements.
 Individual students are invited to visit Prince William School prior to New Intake Day in order to familiarise themselves with the school and ease the transfer.
 The SENCO, the SEND staff and the Pastoral Team liaise together to discuss individuals and prepare confidential lists of special needs for the information of all teaching staff.